Discover the health management agenda from the EHMA 2022 Conference Report

 - Managing the digital transformation

-- Improving healthcare access and outcomes
+- Improving healthcare access, delivery and outcomes.

 Despite EHMA’s and the Rapporteurs’ best effort to ensure accurate reporting, errors may occur.
 For any corrections, clarifications, or additional information, please contact Evelyn Donohoe, Policy Officer, at email@example.com